 This course is an introduction to the terminology, functions, and procedures related to the organization and operation of a business enterprise as an institution in an economic society.
 Particular emphasis is given to accounting, ownership, human resources, marketing, and managerial functions within the business enterprise.
-Prerequisite: None
+Prerequisites: None.
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs: 0.

-MAN 2021 Principles of Management (40 hours)
+MAN 2021 Principles of Management 4 credits

-This course covers an analysis of fundamental management principles integrated with concepts of the behavioral sciences.
-Management processes, resources and organizational structure are introduced.
-Prerequisite: None
+The course covers an analysis of fundamental management principles integrated with concepts of the behavioral sciences.
+Management processes, resources, and organizational structure are introduced.
+Prerequisites: None.
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs: 0.